StainlessStasis/Satiscraftory/README.md

 (The factory components mentioned below can be found in the dedicated creative tab)
 1. **Locate a Resource Node:** Explore the world to find patches of resources (currently iron or copper).
 If you can't find one, use the `/findnode` command.
 You can also manually place them via `/place feature <feature_id>`.
 2. **Build a Miner:** Place a Miner over the node, using the placement preview to ensure a valid placement.
 Miners are limited to one per node.
 Once placed, the Miner will begin to produce resources at a rate determined by the node's purity.
 3. **Build Your Factory:** Attach Belts to your Miner to start feeding the resources into Machines.
-Use Splitters or Mergers to make more complex logistics, such as a manifold design.
+Use Splitters or Mergers to make more complex logistics, such as a manifold design.<br>
+**Additional Information:** For any info not covered on this page, see the [wiki](https://github.com/StainlessStasis/Satiscraftory/wiki/1.-Getting-Started).
 ## Factory Components
 *Note: the bulleted dev tools only work in creative mode.*